nitzanpap/skill-bridge/README.md

 The API will be available at <http://localhost:8000> with documentation at <http://localhost:8000/docs>
 The frontend application will be available at <http://localhost:3000>

+## Deployment

+### Client Deployment

+- **Vercel**: The frontend is deployed on Vercel for easy hosting and scaling.
+It automatically builds and deploys from the main branch.

+### Backend Deployment

+- **Docker**: The backend is containerized using Docker, allowing for easy deployment on any platform that supports Docker:

+    ```bash
+    docker build -t skill-bridge-backend .
+    docker run -d -p 8000:8000 skill-bridge-backend
+    ```

+#### Where to deploy

+You can deploy the backend on any cloud provider that supports Docker build/compose, but these are the already configured options:

+1. **Railway**: A platform that allows you to deploy Docker containers easily.
+You can set up a new project, connect your GitHub repository, and it will automatically build and deploy your backend.

+2. **Locally with ngrok**: If you want to test locally, you can use ngrok to expose your local backend server to the internet.
+This is useful for development and testing purposes.

+    ```bash
+    # Install ngrok if not already installed
+    npm install -g ngrok

+    # Start ngrok to expose your local backend
+    ngrok http --url=monkey-holy-corgi.ngrok-free.app 8000
+    ```

+Whatever method you choose, ensure that the backend URL is correctly set in your frontend application configuration (In Vercel's environment variables).

 ## Usage

 The application provides a simple web interface where you can: